zehata/zehata/README.md

 - Navaday: Current freelance project for a travel agent SME.
 Private freelance work, I will make it generic eventually.

-- Currently working on a graph-based business/production-line planner: https://github.com/zehata/business-planner
+- Currently working on a graph-based business/production-line planner, in Rust: https://github.com/zehata/business-planner

 ## Languages I write in:
 - English and Mandarin Chines- Oh you want to know which _programming_ languages I write in